liamhieuvu/blogs-on-hashnode/cl93qfsec000109l4cdn372ii.md

 # Understand Crypto Keys in Wallet

-We will explore how a crypto wallet works in general, and find out if our money are truly safe.
-Did you hear about mnemonic, derivation paths, private and public Key?
+We will explore how a crypto wallet works in general and find out if our money is truly safe.
+Did you hear about mnemonic, derivation paths, private and public keys?

 # Crypto wallet components